Apply for a Visa Stamp

 J-1 On-Campus Employment

-On-campus employment for J-1 students is limited to 20 hours per week when classes are in session.
-The 20-hour total can be split between different types of employment, if authorized.
-All work must be authorization and authorization is specific to the employer.
-Full-time employment is allowed during official school breaks and annual vacation (i.e., summer […]
+J-1 students may work on campus for up to 19.6 hours per week during regular fall and spring semesters.
+The 19.6-hour total can be split between different types of employment, if authorized.
+All work must be pre-authorization and authorization is specific to the employer.
+Note: J-1 students are not eligible for any campus jobs classified as […]

 Dependent Status: Spouses and Children